cmageanu/cmageanu.github.io/2021-12/predict_stock_prices.md

 So far we used all the data history from yahoo which of course has different lenghts for different stocks.

-Let's see how the mean absolute percentage error (mape) changes when picking random periods of 1 to 10 years in length respectively from the history of a stock.
+To further evaluate and validate our linear model, let's see how the mean absolute percentage error (mape) changes when picking random periods of 1 to 10 years in length respectively from the history of a stock.
 We repeat this random selection 30 times.

 We'll repeat the above process 10 times for GOOG which looks to be a more stable stock, and compare it with TSLA which appears to have more variability.